 "Get your marriage certificate legally translated and apostilled along with your birth certificate and those of your kids, if there are any involved.
 To get the permesso do not go to the post office.
 Go directly to the questura (police headquarters).
 Also, the 8 [day] requirement does not apply to you.
 Hope that helps."

 Health Care for Expats in Italy

-In our article 9 Healthcare & Health Insurance Tips for Expats in Italy, we offer tips about types of health insurance in Italy, expats using the public healthcare system, among others.
+In our article 9 Healthcare & Health Insurance Tips for Expats in Italy, we offer tips about types of health insurance in Italy, public vs. private hospitals, finding English-speaking doctors and more.

 What to Bring When You Move to Italy

 Expats moving to Italy should carefully consider what they bring to Italy.
 As with other parts of the world, whether you live in a city apartment, a villa in the countryside, or some other type of housing will have a significant impact on what your should bring to Italy, and what you should leave at home.
 In other words, space is an important consideration.

 However, AVAILABILITY of what you NEED, and what you WANT, are also key determining factors.